jasondavies/radixsort.js/README.md

     var sorted = new Float32Array(sort(data));

-    // You can also preallocate the output array… var output = new Float32Array(data.length);
+    // You can also preallocate the auxiliary array… var output = new Float32Array(data.length);
     sort(data, output);

+Note that radix sort modifies the input array, even though it uses an auxiliary array too.
+In fact, the sorted result will be the input array when an even number of radixes are in use, which is currently always the case.

+The sorter always returns a buffer representing the sorted result, so you can pass this to the appropriate typed array constructor, as in the example above.

 Informal Benchmark
 ------------------